it3xl/git-repo-sync/README.md

 * If it was deleted in the remote repo:
 * merge, rebase, etc., your local branch over the latest remote commits;
 * repeat Git-push for your branch.
-* Repeat until your push will not be deleted from your remote Git-repository.
+* Repeat everything until your pushed branch will be in expected commits in your remote Git-repository.

 ## Use Cases